vladsavelyev/wdl-workflows/README.md

 The `warp-inputs/` folder contains templates that can be modified to use with [WGS or WES germline variant calling WARP workflows](https://github.com/populationgenomics/warp/blob/master/pipelines/broad/dna_seq/germline/single_sample/).
 You'll have to replace the input parameters at the top (`<sample-name>` and `<bam-location>` for the workflows that start from BAM, or the parameters in the `sample_and_fastqs` section for the workflows that start from FASTQs); all the reference-data inputs are pre-filled to point to the Broad public genomics buckets.

+## WARP inputs

+The `warp-inputs/` folder contains templates that can be modified to use with WARP workflows, such as [WGS or WES germline variant calling](https://github.com/populationgenomics/warp/blob/master/pipelines/broad/dna_seq/germline/single_sample/).
+You'll have to replace the input parameters on top (`<sample-name>` and `<bam-location>` for the workflows that start from BAM, or the parametrs in the `sample_and_fastqs` section from the workflows that start from Fastq); all the reference-data inputs are pre-filled to point to the Broad public genomcis buckets.

 ## Examples

 To run a [WES germline variant calling WDL workflow](https://github.com/populationgenomics/warp/blob/start_from_mapped_bam/pipelines/broad/dna_seq/germline/single_sample/) (which is based on [Broad WARP](https://github.com/broadinstitute/warp/)) on a sample NA12878 using the data from `gs://genomics-public-data`, run the following commands: